menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 This is the way.
 You get the beautiful UX of small, specialized tools and the maintenance sanity of a single, shared core.

+By embracing the Unix philosophy, you can build a suite of AI-powered tools that are simple, powerful, and a joy to use.
 Stop building all-in-one AI behemoths.
 Start building small, sharp, Unix-style tools.